OCA/stock-logistics-warehouse/stock_inventory_discrepancy/README.rst

   and show the quantity of lines that exceed the threshold.
 * If both WH and location thresholds are configured, the location one has preference.
-* The warehouse control manager can force the validation of an inventory pending to approve.
+* The user with "Validate All inventory Adjustments" rights can force the validation of an inventory pending to approve.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas